March 2026

 Insurance agencies are fundamentally relationship and renewal businesses.
 The most important metric in any insurance agency is retention rate — the percentage of policies that renew each year.
 A one-point improvement in retention rate on a $5M book of business adds $50,000 in annual retained premium and compounds over time.
 Everything that helps insurance agents maintain client relationships, stay top-of-mind, and process renewals efficiently moves retention rate in the right direction.

-The challenge is that insurance agencies — particularly independent agencies with 5-20 producers — are stretched thin.
+The challenge is that insurance agencies, particularly independent agencies with five to twenty producers, are stretched thin.
 Agents spend enormous amounts of time on service calls, quoting, policy changes, claims assistance, and administrative work that does not directly produce new business or protect retention.
-Automation that handles the routine service and communication workflows frees agents to focus on the relationship-building work that actually drives retention and growth.
+Automation that handles routine service and communication workflows frees agents to focus on the relationship-building work that actually drives retention and growth.
+For AI agency owners, insurance is an attractive vertical with compelling unit economics and a clear ROI story that sells itself.

 The Insurance Agency Business Model and Why Automation Matters

-This commission renewal model makes retention everything.
+Independent insurance agencies earn commissions on the policies they place — typically 10–15% for property and casualty, 20–25% for life and health.
+The commission renewal is the financial foundation of the business: once an agent writes a policy, they collect a renewal commission every year the client stays.
 An agency with 90% retention retains $450,000 of its $500,000 commission base automatically each year; one with 80% retention retains only $400,000.
 The $50,000 difference is pure margin impact from a 10-point retention gap that better client communication and renewal automation can meaningfully address.

 Insurance Automation Opportunity — Revenue Impact by Service Type